hongshancapital/interview-assignments/fullstack/README.md

 ### List of the technologies

-* Nest.js (Is built with and fully supports TypeScript) is a progressive Node.js framework for building efficient, reliable and scalable server-side applications.
+* Nest.js (Is built with and fully supports TypeScript) <br />
+It is a progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 I use it to build an API for shortening URLs.

-* MongoDB (storing URLs)
+* MongoDB (storing URLs) <br />
-is a NoSQL database perfect for this application.
+It is a NoSQL database perfect for this application.
 It provides a flexible schema design and is easy to get started with.

-* TypeORM
+* TypeORM <br />
-is an ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
+It is an ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
 Its goal is to always support the latest JavaScript features and provide additional features that help you to develop any kind of application that uses databases - from small applications with a few tables to large scale enterprise applications with multiple databases.

-* Nano ID
+* Nano ID <br />
-is a library for generating random IDs.
+It is a library for generating random IDs.
 Likewise UUID, there is a probability of duplicate IDs.
 However, this probability is extremely small.

+* Swagger (Debug the API within UI mode)<br />
+Simplify API development for users, teams, and enterprises with the Swagger open source and professional toolset.
+Find out how Swagger can help you design and document your APIs at scale.

 ### Flowchart